Center-for-Health-Informatics/redcap_importer/README.md

 ![database schemas](img/redcap_importer_schemas.png)

-# Set Up a Relational Database for a New Project
+# Set Up a Relational Database from a REDCap Project

 You must already have a working Django project.
 See the [Django documentation](https://www.djangoproject.com/) for how to set up Django.